Accounting software starts your business out on the right foot.

 When you’re starting a small business, there are a lot of costs to consider.
-From the tools of your trade to marketing tools (like a website), office or coworking space to technology, the costs can be overwhelming.
+From the tools of your trade to marketing tools (like a website), software to technology, the costs can be overwhelming.
 Accounting software often isn’t on the priority list.

 Not to mention: A lot of this expenditure is required before you’ve even launched, gained clients, or established a steady income.